Disentangling Reasoning and Knowledge in Medical Large Language Models: Introduction

 In this paper, we disentangle 11 biomedical evaluation benchmarks into reasoning-heavy and knowledge-heavy subsets by fine-tuning a PubMedBERT classifier to label each question.
 The classifier achieves human-level performance (\textasciitilde81\%) when validated against both gold-standard annotations and independent clinical experts.
 Our analysis reveals that only 32.8\% of the benchmark questions considered are reasoning-heavy.
-Using this annotated dataset, we evaluate recent biomedical reasoning models (MedReason, m1, HuatuoGPT-o1), consistently finding a performance gap between knowledge-heavy and reasoning-heavy questions—for example, m1 scores 60.5\% vs. 47.1\%, respectively.
+Using this annotated dataset, we evaluate recent biomedical reasoning models (MedReason, m1, HuatuoGPT-o1), consistently finding a performance gap between knowledge-heavy and reasoning-heavy questions—for example, HuatuoGPT-o1 scores 56.9\% vs. 44.8\%, respectively.
 While factual knowledge can often be grounded through external tools like retrieval-augmented generation (RAG) or verified via resources such as UpToDate or Google Search, clinical reasoning lacks such external anchors.
 It requires models to synthesize nonspecific symptoms, weigh competing diagnoses, and make contextual decisions—capabilities that cannot be easily offloaded to retrieval systems.
 As such, reasoning represents a more fundamental and high-stakes benchmark for biomedical LLMs.
-Finally, in a robustness testing setup where models are prefixed with incorrect answers, biomedical models degrade substantially (e.g., MedReason drops from 44.4\% to 29.3\%), while RL-trained general-domain models demonstrate greater resilience.

-Based on these insights, we identify the m23k dataset as the strongest publicly available source of medical reasoning supervision and show that augmenting it with RL on 7,627 high-reasoning examples—filtered from MedQA-USMLE, MedMCQA, and HeadQA \citep{vilares2019head} using our BERT classifier—improves m1’s reasoning accuracy from 47.1\% to 49.1\%.
-We refer to this model as \modelsmall, which achieves the best overall and adversarial performance among all models of similar scale.
-While our findings offer early evidence that RL on reasoning-heavy examples can enhance both reasoning and knowledge accuracy—as well as adversarial robustness—there remains substantial room for improvement.
-For instance, incorporating additional training data from other reasoning-rich sources, such as clinical case reports, could further boost performance.
-Likewise, training models on carefully constructed adversarial traces and backtracking scenarios, reinforced through RL, may further improve robustness and reliability.
+To further probe model reliability, we introduce a robustness test where models are prefixed with incorrect answers and asked to reconsider.
+Biomedical models degrade substantially in this setting (e.g., MedReason drops from 50.4\% to 24.4\%), while RL-trained and larger general-domain models show greater resilience.
+The performance decline is more pronounced on reasoning-heavy questions, underscoring the brittleness of current medical reasoning capabilities.
+Encouragingly, smaller biomedical models can recover performance with minimal training on adversarial traces.